 The Best Solution is True Freedom

-While an ankle monitor for probation or parole is generally better than being locked up.
+Going through the ankle monitor program is generally better than being locked up.
 But that’s not always the case if doing so means your probation period would be longer than the sentence you might otherwise serve behind bars.
 That’s especially true if a malfunction on the part of the monitor or a minor error on your part results in a probation violation that ends with your being put in jail.
-That’s why it is important to discuss all of your options with your Vista probation lawyer before deciding whether you want to accept probation or serve your time in an institution.
+That’s why it is important to discuss all of your options with your lawyer before deciding whether you want to accept probation or serve your time in an institution.

-Of course, ideally, you won’t be incarcerated or put on house arrest at all, which is something your Vista probation lawyer may or may not be able to help you with -by seeing if you might be able to completely beat the charges and, if not, then by negotiating the best possible plea bargain with the district attorney.
+Of course, ideally, you won’t be incarcerated or put on house arrest with an ankle bracelet at all, which is something your lawyer may or may not be able to help you with -by seeing if you might be able to completely beat the charges and, if not, then by negotiating the best possible plea bargain with the district attorney.
 In some cases, work furlough might be a preferable solution to either incarceration or house arrest depending on your situation.

-If you have been accused of a crime, please call (760) 643-4050 to schedule a free initial consultation with Vista probation lawyer Peter M. Liss.
+If you have been accused of a crime, please contact Peter Liss at (760) 643-4050 to schedule a free consultation.